Reviews You Can Rely On

 Our Verdict

 The Horizon 7.4 AT is a gym-quality treadmill that provides a quality workout without relying on connected apps.
 The Studio Series treadmill features ergonomic quick dial controls for speed and incline, while the powerful motor makes your adjustments happen quickly.
 The 60" x 22" tread surface, 12 mph top speed, and .7% to 14.7% incline make this an excellent option for users looking to sweat it out indoors, including hardcore runners with serious training plans.
 The clean console features Bluetooth FTMS with space for your tablet to utilize your favorite workout app.
 The tread deck is comfortable without being squishy and easily folds up when not in use.
-The package includes front-facing speakers, USB-A charging, dual bottle holders, and a fairly wimpy fan.
-Our review of the best treadmills shows how it stacks up versus competing products.
+The package includes front-facing speakers, USB-A charging, dual bottle holders, and a low-powered fan.
+Our review of treadmills shows how it stacks up versus competing products.

 REASONS TO BUY